raz0red/js7800/README.md

 * Partial Expansion Module (XM) support
 * Enhanced bank switching and cartridge detection

-## Under consideration for future relases
+## Under consideration for future releases

 * Mobile support (virtual buttons, proper screen sizing, etc.)
 * Updating the emulation core to integrate accuracy and compatibility improvements that are part of the incredible [A7800 emulator](http://7800.8bitdev.org/index.php/A7800_Emulator)